How Long Do I Have to File a Wrongful Death Lawsuit?

 The applicable statute of limitations depends on the specific facts of the case.

 The San Diego wrongful death attorneys at Martinez & Schill LLP understand how devastating it can be for families that have lost a loved one due to another’s negligence or wrongdoing.
-We can assist you understand your legal options if a loved one has been the victim of a wrongful death.
+We can assist you to understand your legal options if a loved one has been the victim of wrongful death.
 Please call our San Diego office at 619-512-5995 or our Riverside office 951-200-4630 to discuss your case with a compassionate and experienced wrongful death lawyer.